-The IOUs are authorized to pay upfront 100% of the eligible incentives for a custom Auto Demand Response project on the condition that the customer's enrollment commitment to participate in an economically bid market integrated demand response program is extended from three years to five years.
+The IOUs are authorized to pay upfront 100% of the eligible incentives for a custom Auto Demand Response project on the condition that the customer's enrollment commitment to participate in an eligible demand response program is extended from three years to five years.
 This modification is effective for 2022 and 2023 only.
+The Auto DR eligibility criteria for DR programs remain unchanged.